What is this

 Who is this for

 You’ve probably got some experience in baking bread (other than using a bread machine) and you know how to knead dough, how to judge when dough is risen and when bread is ready to be taken out of the oven.
 If not, Paul Hollywood has some great recipes.

 This is what works for me.
-You may find different ways.
+You will find different ways.
 Experimentation is good.
 Absolute failure is rare.
 Also, when trying new things, I’ve repeatedly thought that my recipe has failed.
 The result, though less than perfect, has mostly been delicious.
 All of it has been edible.
 None has been chucked away.

 If you read sourdough websites, they all say don’t use chlorinated tap water.
 This certainly doesn’t apply in Bourne End.
 Tap water is fine.
 But if you have a water filter, by all means filter the water first.

-I’ve got three versions that I make (so far); white sourdough (which has about 50g wholewheat for added flavour), 50/50, and 100% wholewheat.
+I’ve got three versions that I make (so far); white sourdough (which has about 50g wholewheat for added flavour), 50/50 rye, and 100% wholewheat.
 The 100% is a bit heavier than the others but the flavour is way deeper.
 Also it’s way more nutritious.
 If you want to read about the health benefits of sourdough, there’s a lot of good stuff in the book Do Sourdough (of which I’ve read the first chapter, the rest is rather too fussy for me).

 NB If you’re making white bread you need strong white flour.
 But you know that or you wouldn’t have read this far, would you?